What data do you have on the use of computers and the Internet?

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2010).
-Teachers' Use of Educational Technology in U.S. Public Schools: 2009 (NCES 2010-040).
+(2018).
+Student Access to Digital Learning Resources Outside of the Classroom (NCES 2017-098), Executive Summary.

 Related Tables and Figures: (Listed by Release Date)